ystv/PiVT/README.md

 ------------------
 The YAML and pexpect modules for Python are required for PiVT.
 For Raspbian, run something like this to install them:

     sudo apt-get install python-pexpect python-yaml

+For smooth video playback, at least 128MB RAM must be assigned to the GPU, use `raspi-config` to configure this.

 Configuration
 -----------------
 Configuration can either be supplied on the command line or within a YAML configuration file.
 A sample, config.yaml, is provided.

-To specify arguments with the command line, say `python PiVT.py --help`

-For a full listing of command line options.
+To specify arguments with the command line, say `python PiVT.py --help` for a full listing of command line options.
 It is not possible to set some options (such as playlists) from the command line

 Using PiVT